-Inside the building there is attendant that calls number by batch of 10’s to fall in line for submission of form and documents.
+Inside the building there’s an attendant that calls number by batch of 10’s to fall in line for submission of form and documents.
 It is cold inside good thing I wore jacket.

 Step 1: Submission of PDS form at Reception area for data encoding, digital picture-taking and finger printing.

 I gave all my documents to the person at the registration counter.
-He just took one copy of each document and hand me back the rest.
-He ask me some personal information, had my finger printed and took a digital picture of me.
-He stamped my passport, hand it back to me with a checklist and told me to go to 5th floor to pay.
+He just took one copy of each document and gave me back the rest.
+He asked me some personal information, had my finger printed and took a digital picture of me.
+He stamped my passport, handed it back to me with a checklist and told me to go to 5th floor to pay.

 Step 2: Payment